College of Business

 Mission Statement:

-The Prairie View A&M University College of Business transforms students from diverse academic and socioeconomic backgrounds into ethical business professionals and leaders who are entrepreneurial, productive, and prepared to succeed in the global economy.
-We achieve this through our strong commitment to high-quality teaching, relevant and impactful research, and outreach to the community.
+The Prairie View A&M University College of Business is committed to empowering students from diverse socioeconomic backgrounds to become ethical leaders and business professionals, who are entrepreneurial, productive, and prepared to excel in the global economy.
+The College is devoted to conducting impactful research, delivering high-quality teaching, and engaging in outreach to support communities in Texas, the nation, and the world.

 Instructional Organization